AndersDeath/diary2/000-current.md

 # 24 April - Monday - Rome - 207 day of immigration

 This is the latest day here.
 Very soon I will go to airport and flight to Barcelona.
 I recorded a part of the blog from this city.
 After finishing with the part of Barcelona I will edit everything and publish.
 So, fortunately we found a transfer. the person will help us significantly.
 It will be amazing.
 We will have a sleep option because flight will be at 7am in the morning.
-In rome we visited several nice places today including Coleuses and modern building in eur district.s
+In rome we visited several nice places today including Coleuses and modern building in eur district. the coolest place today was a